rjorton/OIE2023/README.md

 2.	**-stats\_info** tells prinseq to output basic stats on the reads (number of reads and bases)
 3.	**-stats\_len** tells prinseq to output basic stats on read lengths (min, max, mean etc)
 4.	**-fastq S1\_R1.fq** the name of the 1st FASTQ file
-5.	**-fastq2 S2\_R2.fq** the name of the 2nd FASTQ file in the pair
+5.	**-fastq2 S1\_R2.fq** the name of the 2nd FASTQ file in the pair

 ### Common Issue
 * A common issue here is not entering the prinseq command on one line in the terminal - you should only use the enter key at the end of the command to execute it.
-* Another common issue is typos - check the command carefully if you get an error - it is likely you have mispelled a file or argument
+* Another common issue is typos - check the command carefully if you get an error - it is likely you have mispelled a file or argument (or even the prinseq program name)

 ***
 ### Questions